dotnet/performance/README.md

 [![Build Status](https://dev.azure.com/dnceng/public/_apis/build/status/dotnet/performance/performance-ci?branchName=master)](https://dev.azure.com/dnceng/public/_build/latest?definitionId=271&branchName=master)

-This repo contains benchmarks used for testing the performance of .NET Frameworks.
+This repo contains benchmarks used for testing the performance of all .NET Runtimes: .NET Core, Full .NET Framework, Mono and CoreRT.

+We know that having the benchmarks in a separate repository might seem to be surprising.
+But the performance is vertical. .NET Runtime features affect base class library performance.
+Which at the end, affects the end user and provides the business value.
+This is why we keep all the benchmarks in a single place - to test the performance of the end product.
+For whatever .NET Runtime you want.

 See the [Microbenchmarks Guide](./src/benchmarks/micro/README.md) for information on running our microbenchmarks.
 See the [Real-World Scenarios Guide](./src/benchmarks/real-world/JitBench/README.md) for information on running our real-world scenario benchmarks.